JanssenProject/jans/docs/cedarling/getting-started/javascript.md

 npm i @janssenproject/cedarling_wasm
 ```

-Alternatively see [here](#build-from-source), if you want to build Cedarling from the source.
+Alternatively, see [here](#build-from-source), if you want to build Cedarling from the source.

 ### Build from Source

+#### Requirements

 Rust 1.63 or Greater.
 Ensure that you have `Rust` version 1.63 or higher installed.
-You can check your current version of Rust
+You can check your current version of Rust using the command below.

 ```bash title="Command"
 rustc --version